 It is, although, as critics point out, these banks received many billions of dollars in government aid.
 Extraordinarily high bonuses don’t go well with the public right now and Obama, they argue, must consider that.

-The president is however.
 After most of the financial institutions that were bailed out paid back what they owed the American government, Obama belatedly announced a Financial Crisis Responsibility Fee to get back “every single dime” that was spent to shore up the financial system.

 Such largely symbolic, business bashing measures aren’t enough for the more ardent of anticapitalists though.
 The Huffington Post‘s Simon Johnson complains that Obama “still doesn’t get it.”
 He recognizes that bailing out Wall Street wasn’t a good idea because “the incentives for the people running these megabanks is now to take on reckless amounts of risk” but he wrongly identifies the root of the problem.
 Johnson blames the “Reagan Revolution” and claims that the situation “became much worse during the last administration.”
 This is an odd statement because where President Reagan favored deregulation, George W. Bush further promoted a long trend of government interference in the housing market — which, after all, is where the recession began.